The Engine

 The scarce skill is no longer information recall.

-Last Prompt is built on a single thesis: better reasoning produces better outcomes.
+The Last Prompt Engine is built on a single thesis: better reasoning produces better outcomes.
 The engine proves this by making the quality of your written plan the direct cause of what happens next in the simulation.

 The AI does not drive, decide, or progress the simulation.
 It only evaluates how well the player thought through the problem.